Land of the Earth-born Spirit

 WHEN: The climbing season stretches from about Mid-April thru Mid-October.
 Some push it past these times, but ‘windows of opportunity’ become much less frequent outside these limits.
 You might want to check out the News page for Gate Opening Dates, Pass Prices, etc.

-*PLEASE NOTE: It is referred to many times within the site!
+(which is referred to a lot within the site)

 ORIENTATION MAPS of Pole Mountain and